-In its storied 190-year history, the building that’s currently the Almedia has been a warehouse for carnival novelties, a hub for the Salvation Army, a gentlemen-only members’ club, and a lecture hall for a scientific & literal institute (with its own small natural history museum).
+In its storied 190-year history, the building that’s currently The Almeida has been a warehouse for carnival novelties, a hub for the Salvation Army, a gentlemen-only members’ club, and a lecture hall for a scientific & literary institute (with its own small natural history museum).

 Let’s hope it’s finally settled on ‘theatre’.

-Although technically speaking The Almeida is actually a ‘producing house’, meaning that it strictly creates its own shows, many of which then go on to be performed in traditional theatres (usually in the West End).
-But that’s all part of the charm – here, you’re guaranteed to see something original on any given night, infused with the creative & boundary pushing sensibility that the place thrives on.
+Although technically speaking The Almeida is actually a ‘producing house’, meaning that it strictly creates its own shows, from classic plays to new work by top playwrights.
+The quality’s consistently impressive (shows regularly feature in our guide to the best plays currently on in London), and many of them transfer to big-name theatres in the West End after their run here.
+At The Almeida, you’re guaranteed to see something totally original, infused with the creative & boundary pushing sensibility that the place thrives on.

 The building itself is appropriately beautiful, given its age.
 It’s been Grade-II listed, and looks every bit the part, with stately white columns propping up a double-height facade.
 That’s all in slight contrast to the very novel ideas being bounced around inside, where cutting-edge shows are the order of the day.
 You’ll see those shows in the 325-seat main auditorium, which seems like a lot, but it somehow comes off as being quite intimate.
 No matter where you sit, the stage feels close, and the energy from the performers is palpable.

-The shows they put on have included some absolute masterpieces, with everything from the classics (like Summer & Smoke by Tennessee Williams); to the Shakespearean (their production of Richard III was legendary); to the contemporary (their play Chimerica swept the Olivier awards); to the experimental (they’ve adapted the Twilight Zone and American Psycho to the stage).
+The shows they put on have included some absolute masterpieces, with everything from the classics (like Summer & Smoke by Tennessee Williams); to the Shakespearean (Andrew Scott’s take on Hamlet was legendary); to the contemporary (Chimerica swept the Olivier awards); to the experimental (they’ve adapted the Twilight Zone and American Psycho to the stage).
 They even adapted a show called Mr Burns: A Post-Electric Play, that depicted a post-apocalyptic future in which a theatre troupe attempted to perform classic Simpsons episodes from memory, ads and all.

-And if you’re in the market for a little pre/post show nourishment, the building is directly opposite a lovely little Italian joint called Radici.
-The food is simple but good.
+And if you’re in the market for a little pre/post show nourishment, The Almeida is surrounded by some fantastic Islington restaurants…

 NOTE: The Almeida Theatre is open now.
-You can find out more and make a booking at their website right HERE.
+You can find out more and book tickets at their website right HERE.

 The Almeida Theatre | Almeida Street, The Angel, N1 1TA